Environment | Reduce CO2 emissions

 Raw materials and components procurement • Improvement of resource productivity through reduction of product weight and extending product life through the application of ENLITEN technology, increasing sales of retread tires, etc. (reduction of raw material consumption per unit of economic value) • Reducing CO2 emissions at suppliers through promoting sustainable procurement and engaging with suppliers • R&D and introduction of raw materials with a low carbon footprint

-Manufacturing • Enhancement of productivity thorough BCMA* • Continuous improvement of energy efficiency including steady energy saving activities • Increase of renewable energy (electricity) ratio and optimization • Transition to low-carbon fuels/electrification of manufacturing process, Innovation of manufacturing process, etc.
+Manufacturing • Enhancement of productivity through BCMA* • Continuous improvement of energy efficiency including steady energy saving activities • Increase of renewable energy (electricity) ratio and optimization • Transition to low-carbon fuels/electrification of manufacturing process, Innovation of manufacturing process, etc.

 Distribution • Increasing transport efficiency by implementing better distribution strategies, including routing and delivery fleet performance, optimizing vehicle loading• Selecting fleets/fuels with low CO2 emissions

-Use of product • Development and sales of high-performance tires that reduce rolling resistance using ENLITEN technology, which contributes to improving vehicle fuel efficiency and reducing CO2 emissions. • Expanding educational programs on tire and vehicle maintenance and eco-driving. • Development and sales of low fuel consumption rubber tracks that help reduce the carbon emissions of construction machinery.
+Use of product • Development and sales of high-performance tires that reduce rolling resistance using ENLITEN technology, which contributes to improving vehicle fuel efficiency and reducing CO2 emissions • Expanding educational programs on tire and vehicle maintenance and eco-driving • Development and sales of low-fuel-consumption rubber tracks that help reduce the carbon emissions of construction machinery

 * BCMA (Bridgestone Commonality Modularity Architecture)